officelearn/azure-docs.sv-se/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problem

-Kommandot Job/HDFS Miss lyckas på `TokenNotFoundException`grund av.
+Kommandot Job/HDFS Miss lyckas på grund av `TokenNotFoundException` .

 ### <a name="cause"></a>Orsak